 “I never teach my pupils, I only attempt to provide the conditions in which they can learn.”Albert Einstein

-While on placement in schools, our trainees follow a typical school week, working Monday to Friday, and following school policies.
-They receive all the information they need prior to placement, so that they can integrate into the school community.
+While on placement in settings, our students follow a typical week.
+They work Monday to Friday, and follow school policies.
+Students are expected to access all the information they will need prior to placement, so that they can integrate into the school community.

 “My first placement was at my old primary school – it was lovely to go back, but it felt a bit strange sitting next to my old Year 5 teacher in the staff room.
 I’ve had placements in schools in disadvantaged areas as well as in more affluent areas, and it’s been so interesting to see the different attitudes to learning and teaching, and the way you have to adapt your teaching in different settings.“